jannaleli/Weather-Checker-Application/README.md

 Spend more in creating test case for the applications.

 ### Code
-I will create App Constants that would enable the readability of the application
+I will create App Constants that would enable the readability of the code when other iOS developers view the code.

 ### Loading